 SLOWLY.
 Please treat the lake as a NO WAKE ZONE during the evening of the fireworks show.
 Allow plenty of time to idle your boat toward Billy Goat Island until you find a suitable place to enjoy the fireworks show from the water.

-Who pays for the Lake Burton 4th of July Fireworks Show?
+Who pays for the Lake Burton Fireworks Shows?

 Donations are made to “Lake Burton Fireworks” and come from several hundred homeowners, small business owners, and visitors around Lake Burton.
 There are no sponsors.
 It is 100% community funded.
 If you are going to attend, we would ask for you to Donate Here →